axania/foncier_ansible/README.md

 ### Artifacts ###

 * 'certs' folder contains self-signed certificate files used by Nginx (for **foncier-ui** service).
-* 'java'  folder contains a truststore replacement (for **foncier-api** service) with the addition of 'pp-ml-foncier.sogematech.com' certificate.
+* 'java'  folder contains a truststore replacement (for **foncier-api** service) with the addition of 'pp-ml-foncier.sogematech.com' and 'STAR_dndc.gouv.ml' certificates.
-* 'pp-ml-foncier.sogematech.com.pem' file is the certificate within PP-ML environment (for **haproxy** service).

 ### How to set up ###